rodrigocitadin/blog/content/posts/logic-behind-the-scenes.md

 +++
 date = '2025-07-27'
 draft = true
-title = 'The logic behind the scenes'
+title = 'Logic behind the scenes'
 +++

 Have you questioned yourself about how math describes things?
 You probably have watched the legendary [video](https://www.youtube.com/watch?v=PAZTIAfaNr8) in which a professor says, "Functions describe the world."
 However, I am not referring to this way of thinking about math; I am discussing logic and how to represent it properly.
 In this post, I will teach you about **Propositional Logic** and the basics of **First-order Logic**.